Take a look at the range of benefits and payments we have available.

 Employers, including self-employed people, and their employees need to meet certain criteria to apply for the COVID-19 Leave Support Scheme.

-Anyone who tests positive for COVID-19 should complete a contact tracing form with the Ministry of Health.
-They can also use this to apply for welfare support if they need it.
+Anyone who tests positive for COVID-19 should report their test result through My Covid Record.
+They can also apply for welfare support if they need extra help while isolating.

 From 14 March 2022, you can only apply for the Leave Support Scheme within 8 weeks of the day the employee's self-isolation period ends if the period ended on or after that date.
 You can still apply for employees whose self-isolation period ended before 14 March 2022.

 You can apply for the Leave Support Scheme again if your employee, or you if you’re self-employed, gets COVID-19 again and has to self-isolate.